 Dr Arun Advani comments, “Our findings show that without improving access to economics in schools, it is hard to make economists more representative of society”.

 Dr Stefania Paredes Fuentes, Associate Professor within the Department of Economics, University of Warwick, has recently been appointed as the Royal Society of Economics’ Diversity Champion.
-In this role, Stefania which will help embed diversity more fully into the RES’s decision-making and promote and monitor diversity across all the Society’s activities.
+In this role, Stefania will help embed diversity more fully into the RES’s decision-making and promote and monitor diversity across all the Society’s activities.

 Widening Participation and Outreach